City of Jacksonville

 Step 1

-Since the Certificate of Use is a three tier review process, the Zoning Section accounts for only one-third of the approval required for a business owner to obtain a COU.
+The Zoning Section will assign an application number.
+For all follow-up coorespondence, please include the application number for reference.
+Since the Certificate of Use requires a three tier review process, the Zoning Section accounts for only one-third of the approval required for a business owner to obtain a COU.
 The remaining approvals must be obtained from the Building Inspections Division and the Fire Prevention Division.
-For all future correspondence, the Zoning section will reply with the Certificate of Use application number.

 Step 2